Skip to content

 r"""Calculate the required effective discharge area of a pressure relief

-device in gas (or vapor) or steam service.
+device in gas or steam service (single-phase flow).

 **References**